Discriminating quantum gravity models by gravitational decoherence: Discussion

+In conclusion, depending on the agreement with the experimental data, not only one can determine which model is the most suited to consistently describe the quantum-to-classical transition, but most importantly one can establish a tool for testing and falsifying different theoretical approaches.
+Furthermore, because of the impossibility of experimentally reaching high-energy regimes to probe quantum gravitational effects directly, the aforementioned non-relativistic laboratory test could be deemed as a promising candidate to verify the quantumness of gravity.

-As a matter of fact, the above deep connection can be employed to model phenomenologically meaningful uncertainty relations, capable of explaining the quantum-to-classical transition and quantum gravitational effects.
-Since the decoherence mechanism stemming from the GUP strictly depends on the deviation from the HUP, the next future high-precision laboratory experiments may be able to progress and provide valuable pieces of evidence that are essential for the construction of a consistent and detectable quantum gravity model.
-Even if such experiments are not attained, we could potentially set strong bounds on the plethora of generalized uncertainty principles available at present, so as to eventually reach the purported correct description of natural manifestations occurring at scales which are still inaccessible via direct experimental probes.
-Clearly, more work is inevitably required along this line and is currently being undertaken.
+Ultimately, the framework introduced in the present work can be applied to identify and select classes of phenomenologically meaningful uncertainty relations, capable of explaining the quantum-to-classical transition with quantum gravitational effects.
+Since the decoherence mechanism stemming from the GUP strictly depends on the deviation from the HUP, future high-precision laboratory probes may be able to provide valuable evidence, essential for the construction of consistent and experimentally testable models of quantum gravity.
+Even if such experiments are not immediately realized, one would potentially enjoy strong bounds on the large number of generalized uncertainty principles currently available, that are still inaccessible to direct experimental verification and whose theoretical background is still a matter of intense debate.